pass-culture/pass-culture-app-native/doc/installation/iOS.md

 You will need to add the `GoogleService-Info.plist` file in the `ios` directory.
 You can get a copy of the testing configuration one through the password manager, or directly through the Firebase console inside `Project Settings`.

-### 🚀 Run the app

-To run the app, simply run: `yarn ios:testing`.
-This will also start the metro server.
-If not, run `yarn start` in another tab.

-### Start the app on your Apple device or in your Simulator (with Xcode)
+### Setup Xcode to launch the app in the Simulator or on your external device

 In order to launch the app in your Apple device, you need to follow these steps: